Please contact the Community Health Network EMS education staff if you have questions regarding these programs or application packets at 317-355-4354.

 Emergency medical technician-basic (EMT-B)

-Now accepting applications for the EMT courses beginning July 2015 (evening classes) and August 2015 (day classes).
+Now accepting applications for the EMT course beginning January 11, 2016.

 The EMT-B course begins in January and July each year.
 Classes are held on Monday and Wednesday evenings from 6 to 9:30 p.m. at Community Hospital East.